 Seattle and the University of Washington offer a rich environment where people think collaboratively about how to improve access to mental health care.
 The AIMS Center evolved in this environment, drawing upon Wayne Katon's early work in the treatment of anxiety and depression in primary care and Ed Wagner and Michael Von Korff's work in chronic disease care.
 The AIMS Center focuses on getting proven research ideas out into the real world where they can help large numbers of people.

 1990 -- 1998

 Wayne Katon begins looking at the treatment of anxiety and depression in primary care and begins the first trials of collaborative depression care.
 Ed Wagner and Michael Von Korff at the Group Health Research Institute develop the chronic care model -- a proactive, organized approach to treating chronic illnesses.

 1998 -- 2002

-Growing evidence shows that IMPACT care not only works for depressed, older adults, but for all age groups and for many other common mental health conditions such as anxiety disorders, PTSD, and co-morbid medical conditions such as heart disease and diabetes.
-To acknowledge this depth of evidence and to improve the reach of Collaborative Care to other populations, the IMPACT Implementation Center becomes the AIMS (Advancing Integrated Mental Health Solutions) Center.
+Growing evidence shows that IMPACT care not only works for depressed, older adults, but for all age groups and for many other common mental health conditions, such as anxiety disorders, PTSD, and co-morbid medical conditions like heart disease and diabetes.
+To acknowledge this depth of evidence and to improve the reach of collaborative care to other populations, the IMPACT Implementation Center becomes the AIMS (Advancing Integrated Mental Health Solutions) Center.

-The AIMS Center continues to push the boundaries of care as usual with the goal of creating opportunities where medical and behavioral health professionals work together to provide collaborative, patient-centered care.
-We have also worked with over 6,000 clinicians in 1,000 clinics around the world to help implement Collaborative Care.
+The AIMS Center continues to push the boundaries of care with the goal of creating opportunities where medical and behavioral health professionals work together to provide collaborative, patient-centered care.
+We have also worked with over 6,000 clinicians in 1,000 clinics around the world to help implement collaborative care.